What Is Swedish Massage vs Aromatherapy

 READ

-How Often to Use Aromatherapy Diffuser
+How to Make Aromatherapy Jewellery

 Each essential oil contains a blend of active constituents that interact with our bodies on both a physical and emotional level.
 For example, lavender oil is known for its calming and soothing effects on the nervous system due to its high content of linalool-a compound with sedative properties.
 Peppermint oil contains menthol that has analgesic and cooling properties, making it effective for relieving headaches and muscle tension.